simonjcs/ProGNet/README.md

 ## Citation

-If you use this code in an academic paper, please cite this paper:
+If you use this code in an academic paper, please cite our paper:

 ```bibtex
 @article{soerensen2021deep,